-As you may expect celebrations in the Thai capital are big and just about anywhere you’ll come across festivities and water throwing.
+As you may expect celebrations in the Thai capital are big and just about everywhere you’ll come across festivities and water throwing.
 The official opening ceremony is at Wat Pho, one of Thailand's most important temples, which houses the spectacular gold-plated reclining Buddha.

 The backpacker area of Khao San Road is even more raucous at this time, street stalls sell everything you could imagine and there’s water throwing and partying well into the small hours.

 Expect a police presence looking for weapons, oversized water pistols and clay powder which is sometimes smeared on faces.
 Your own alcohol may also be confiscated.